Voyager (Australian band): 1999–2003: Formation and Element V

-2006–2007: UniVers and ProgPower Europe
+2006–2007: uniVers and ProgPower Europe

 In early 2006, Voyager entered Sovereign studios to record "uniVers", with Boeijen and Dow as firm members of the band.
 Voyager shot a video clip to the radio edit version of the song "Sober" and released this as a limited edition single in 2006.

 The band performed at the ProgPower Europe Festival in the Netherlands in 2006 and received positive responses from the media.
 As a result of this performance, Voyager were invited to ProgPower UK in 2008.
 In late 2006, Voyager were due to perform with Nevermore, whose Perth leg of the show was ultimately cancelled.
 Voyager were also due to support Yngwie Malmsteen following their return from the first European Tour, but were struck from the show at the last minute because Malmsteen did not want any support acts for his Australian tour.

 In early 2007, DVS Records announced its closure and Voyager had no label to release their album uniVers, which was fully recorded at that stage.

 In October 2007, the band signed to German label Dockyard 1 Records in Hamburg, who released uniVers worldwide, with the USA receiving the album for distribution in January 2008 through Locomotive Records. uniVers received critical acclaim throughout the world, being voted album of the month by Belgium's Mindview magazine and album of the week in Finland's Imperiumi magazine.
 It was named as #7 of the Full Metal Racket albums of 2007 by Australia's national alternative broadcasting station Triple J. The band was nominated in the Top 10 of the MusicOz Awards.

 The band parted ways with bass player Melissa Fiocco shortly after the release of uniVers, a split which was not without controversy.
 Fiocco was replaced by Alex Canion, who was 18 years old.
 Shortly after Canion's first appearance with Voyager in Perth, Western Australia, the band embarked on a mini-tour to Sydney and Melbourne with labelmates Eyefear, to promote uniVers.

 In January 2008, Voyager performed with Nightwish in Perth.
 The band's scheduled Australian tour with Toto in March 2008 was cancelled, apparently due to Toto's stage requirements.
 In late February 2008, ProgPower UK was also cancelled due to poor ticket sales.

 Voyager indicated that they would continue their European tour of Denmark, Netherlands, Germany and Switzerland in spite of the cancellation.
 Their tour included a performance with 1980s arena rock band House of Lords at the Ballroom Hamburg.

-In June 2008, guitarist Mark De Vattimo quit Voyager due to personal and musical differences.
+In June 2008, guitarist Mark De Vattimo quit Voyager due to personal and professional differences.

 Voyager performed together with Queensrÿche in August 2009 and with Deathstars from Sweden in September 2009.